 Calabria Road Trips – Our Tips

-There’s no question that travelling around Calabria is best (and most easily) done by car.
-It’s considerably more convenient than train or bus, especially if you take into account the convenience of the autostrada.
+There’s no question that travelling around Calabria is best (and most easily) done by car and a holiday structured around a handful of Calabria road trips, punctuated by breaks by the beach or in hilltop towns will make for a rewarding one.
+Travelling by car in Calabria is considerably more convenient than taking trains and busses, especially if you take into account the convenience of the autostrada.

 EU licensed drivers need only their own current drivers license, however, drivers from other countries need to check with the rental agency as to whether they need an International Driving Permit, usually available through you local automobile club.